 5. Australia

-Famed for deadly encounters of both the terrestrial and marine kind, Australia graces our list for the best places to dive with sharks.
-Don’t believe everything you read or see on TV, sharks and humans coexist peacefully with curiosity in this habitat.
+Famed for thrilling encounters of both the terrestrial and marine kind, Australia graces our list of the best places to dive with sharks.
+Don’t believe everything you read or see on TV; sharks and humans coexist peacefully with curiosity in this habitat.
 In fact, it is the birthplace of diving with great whites.
 Ready for a shark adventure?
 Head to the Neptune Islands in South Australia.

 South Australia